Hacker News

 http://www.vogue.com/slideshow/selena-gomez-april-vogue-cove...

-Selena Quintanilla went by the mononym 'Selena' and was a very popular Tejano singer in the early to-mid 90s.
+Selena Quintanilla went by the mononym 'Selena' and was a very popular Tejano singer in the early 90s.
 She was, very sadly, murdered in 1995 at age 23 by the president of her fan club when she confronted her about embezzling money.

 Said women received life in prison for said murder.

-There was a movie made about Selena which ended up being Jennifer Lopez's breakthrough role (playing Selena).
+There was a movie made about Selena which was Jennifer Lopez's first role as an actress(1) (playing Selena, of course!).
 It was played all the time on Lifetime/Lifetime-esque channels around the turn of the century.
 Really, this movie was played -all the time-.
 I probably saw it 10 times just because it was on TV and there wasn't much else to do.

 Any reference to just "Selena" I would assume was her because she was the only one who went by that monoynm.